joernroeder/nm-website/framework/docs/en/topics/datamodel.md

 	:::php
 	// ...
 Finding all members that does not belong to $group.
 	$otherMembers = Member::get()->subtract($group->Members());

+### Limit

+You can limit the amount of records returned in a DataList by using the `limit()` method.

+	:::php
+	// Returning the first 5 members, sorted alphabetically by Surname
+	$members = Member::get()->sort('Surname')->limit(5);

+`limit()` accepts two arguments, the first being the amount of results you want returned, with an optional second parameter to specify the offset, which allows you to tell the system where to start getting the results from.
+The offset, if not provided as an argument, will default to 0.

+	:::php
+	// Return 10 members with an offset of 4 (starting from the 5th result).
+	// Note that the argument order is different from a MySQL LIMIT clause
+	$members = Member::get()->sort('Surname')->limit(10, 4);

 ### Raw SQL options for advanced users